Gipetto/site/ReadMe.md

 make serve
 ```

+This starts a docker container and runs jekyll build with the watch flag.
+Access the site at `localhost:8080`.

 ### Build

-To test the build, which includes full `.htaccess` config, Content Security Policies, and built assets
+To test the build, which includes full `.htaccess` config, Content Security Policies, and built assets:

 ```
 make package